liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

 If these methods meet your list Screenlet's needs, then you can move on to the next section in this tutorial.
-If you want to let app developers respond to more actions, however, you must create your own listener that extends `BaseListListener` with your model entity as a type parameter.
-For example, you could create a `BookmarkListListener` listener for Bookmark List Screenlet that notifies the app developer when the Interactor is called:
+If you want to let app developers respond to more actions, however, you must create your own listener that extends `BaseListListener` with your model class as a type parameter.
+For example, Bookmark List Screenlet contains such a listener: `BookmarkListListener`.
+This listener defines a single method that notifies the app developer when the Interactor is called:

     public interface BookmarkListListener extends BaseListListener<Bookmark> {
         void interactorCalled();